ibm-cloud-docs/cloud-databases/reference-hpcs.md

 # Hyper Protect Crypto Services Integration
 {: #hpcs}

 The data that you store in {{site.data.keyword.cloud}} Databases is encrypted by default by using randomly generated keys.
-If you need to control the encryption keys, you can Bring Your Own Key (BYOK) through [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started), and use one of your own keys to encrypt your databases and backups.
+If you need to control the encryption keys, you can Bring Your Own Key (BYOK) through [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started), and use one of your own keys to encrypt your databases.

 This document covers the integration of {{site.data.keyword.hscrypto}} (HPCS) with Cloud Databases, which includes {{site.data.keyword.databases-for-cassandra}},{{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-enterprisedb}}, {{site.data.keyword.databases-for-etcd}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-redis}}, and {{site.data.keyword.messages-for-rabbitmq}}.
 {: .note}